raul-izquierdo/english/sources/vocabulary/By Topic/Sports and Exercise.$.md

     = to hold a record (logro competitivo)
     ?
 El atleta tiene el récord del tiempo más rápido : `The athlete holds the record for the fastest time`

+conseguir = achieve `He achieved his goal of running a marathon` logros = achievements `The team’s achievements are impressive`

+## During a Match

+partido = match `The match was very exciting`

 golpear (on raqueta, por ejemplo) = hit `He hit the ball with his racket` chutar = kick `He kicked the ball into the goal` dar un pase = pass `He passed the ball to his teammate`